 A free program for SF IABC members

-No matter what stage you may be in your career, one-on-one guidance and perspective from a mentor can be invaluable and help you take the next step or change directions.
-SF IABC’s Mentoring Program occurs in eight-week cycles and offers both mentors and mentees the opportunity to learn and build a relationship that can have benefits long into the future.
+No matter what stage of your career you’re in, one-on-one guidance and perspective from a mentor can be invaluable and help you take the next step or change directions.
+SF IABC’s Mentoring Program occurs in eight-week, six-month and 12-month cycles and offers both mentors and mentees the opportunity to learn and build a relationship that can have benefits long into the future.

 The program pairs communication professionals at any level with communicators who have specific areas of experience or expertise.
 All mentors are SF IABC members who volunteer their time.
-Mentees must be a member of SF IABC.
+This year, we’ll continue to have a limited number of spots for non-members that offer the same amazing benefits.

 Testimonial from a past mentor